Morgana-S/ourglass/README.md

 ## Credits

+## Tools
+- [RealFaviconGenerator](https://realfavicongenerator.net/) - Resizing images for use in the Favicon for the site.

+## Frameworks

 ## Visual Assets
-- [Unsplash](https://unsplash.com/) - Royalty Free stock photographs used in Wireframes for Personas
+- [Unsplash](https://unsplash.com/) - Royalty Free stock photographs used in Wireframes for Personas and in Event Images
 - [SVG Repo](https://www.svgrepo.com/svg/527141/hourglass) - Royalty Free SVG that serves as the basis of the favicon